-The cosmos also seems to be evoked by Delaunay's Soleil, Lune, Simultané 2 (Figure 4), his Disques and his other Formes circulaires.
+The cosmos also seems to be evoked by Delaunay's Soleil, Lune, Simultané 2, his Disques and his other Formes circulaires.
 Yet drawing upon Henri Bergson's theories of time as a perpetual flux of sensations intertwined with memory, feelings and association, as well as Michel Eugène Chevreul's concept of simultaneous contrasts generated by complementary colours, Delaunay was more concerned with exploring the simultaneous energies generated by modern sources of energy upon earth.
 Like Kupka, Delaunay interwove transparent and opaque planes of complementary colour so that light seemed to glow from within the painting.
-Nevertheless his play of primaries with complementaries − yellows tinged with oranges and reds amidst specks of blue, green and violet − ensured that no colour could ever be perceived in isolation.
+Nevertheless, his play of primaries with complementaries − yellows tinged with oranges and reds amidst specks of blue, green and violet − ensured that no colour could ever be perceived in isolation.
 As Apollinaire observed, "Each colour calls forth and is illuminated by all the other colours of the prism.
 This is simultaneity."
 The affect of optical vibration and simultaneous fluctuation was considered analogous to the electromagnetic pulsations experienced in the modern French metropolis dominated by the Eiffel Tower with its wireless transmitters − an icon featuring in so many of Delaunay's paintings, particularly Les Fenêtres.
 Simultanéité.
 Ville.
 Galvanized by the precedents set by Kupka, Léger and Kandinsky's Improvisations, as well as the burgeoning French culture of heliotherapy to regenerate organisms, Delaunay detached colour from objects in Formes Circulaires, abandoning gravitation for circular movements of light or "halos" as he called them epitomized by the sun and the moon.
-Increasingly convinced that the rhythms animating the earth were circular, his five foot Disque Simultané − also called Le Premier Disque − (Figure 5) of concentric circles without any reference to natural phenomenon compelled the beholder to concentrate on the radiation of colour and to realise how, in the words of Delaunay, "all is roundness, sun, earth, horizons, fullness of intense life".
+Increasingly convinced that the rhythms animating the earth were circular, his five foot Disque Simultané − also called Le Premier Disque − of concentric circles without any reference to natural phenomenon compelled the beholder to concentrate on the radiation of colour and to realise how, in the words of Delaunay, "all is roundness, sun, earth, horizons, fullness of intense life".

 Although the circularity in Picabia's Udnie and Edtaonisl (Figures 6 and 7) that he designated as "pure paintings" may seem comparable to Delaunay's Formes Circulaires, they arose from his memories of sensations experienced in New York, as well as of the exotic French dancer, Stacia Napierkowski, and the perving prelate he encountered on the ocean-liner going there.
 Instead of creating colour simultaneity, Picabia deployed colour associatively, the dominant blue-green colours of his swaying fragments in Udnie evoking marine experiences around what made be the arabesque undulations of the white and brown, virtually nude, Stacia.
 Subsequently arrested in New York for indecency, this may have provoked Picabia's to entitle his painting as an anagram of what prudish American censors decried as Nudie, and to print it on the top of his canvas.
 Yet by no means was his painting of this experience to be illusionistic, as he explained: